PetarRan/peekberry/docs/video-demo.md

 # Peekberry Hackathon Demo Script

-_3-Minute Video Presentation_
+_3-minute presentation showcasing product and Kiro development workflow_

-## Opening Hook (0:00 - 0:20)
+## Opening Hook (0:00 - 0:15)

-**[Screen: Show a complex website like Amazon or GitHub]**
+**[Screen: Chrome browser on any website]**

-"What if you could edit any website just by pointing and saying 'make this button blue' or 'hide this sidebar'?
-Meet Peekberry - a Chrome extension that lets you modify any website using natural language commands."
+"What if you could edit any website just by pointing and saying what you want?
+Meet Peekberry - a Chrome extension that lets you modify any webpage using natural language commands.
+But here's the real story: we built this entire full-stack application in just 40 hours using Kiro as our AI development partner."

-**[Transition to Peekberry logo/title slide]**

-"I'm going to show you how we built this entire product in record time using Kiro AI, and demonstrate the magic of natural language web editing."

-## Product Demo - Core Features (0:20 - 1:30)
+## Product Introduction (0:15 - 0:45)

-### Element Selection & Natural Language Editing (0:20 - 0:50)

-**[Screen: Navigate to a demo website, show extension bubble]**

-"Here's how it works.
-First, I click our floating bubble to activate Peekberry."

-**[Click bubble, show chat panel opening]**

-"Now I can hover over any element - see how it highlights?
-I'll click this header."

-**[Hover and click an element, show it gets selected]**

-"Now I just type what I want: 'Make this text purple and increase the font size'"

-**[Type command, show AI processing, then DOM changes happening in real-time]**

-"Watch the magic - Peekberry's AI understands my request and applies the changes instantly.
+**[Screen: Peekberry extension in action]**

+"Peekberry consists of two parts: a Chrome extension for real-time website editing, and a Next.js webapp for user management and analytics.
+Watch this - I can select any element on a webpage, type 'make this text blue and bigger', and see instant results.
 No CSS knowledge required."

-### Undo/Redo & Session Management (0:50 - 1:10)

-**[Demonstrate undo functionality]**

-"Made a mistake?
-No problem.
-I can undo any change with a simple command or button click."

-**[Show undo action, then redo]**

-"And redo it just as easily.
-All changes are tracked for the current session."

-### Screenshot Capture (1:10 - 1:30)

-**[Show screenshot capture feature]**

-"Love what you've created?
-Capture a screenshot that automatically saves to your dashboard with metadata about your edits."

-**[Click screenshot button, show capture happening]**

-"This gets uploaded to our webapp where you can manage all your creations."

-## Technical Architecture & Kiro Development Story (1:30 - 2:30)

-### How Kiro Accelerated Development (1:30 - 2:00)

-**[Screen: Show Kiro interface with project structure]**

-"Here's where it gets interesting for developers.
-We built this entire system using Kiro AI as our development partner."

-**[Show .kiro/specs folder and tasks.md]**

-"Kiro helped us break down complex requirements into actionable tasks.
-Look at this implementation plan - 15 major tasks, each with clear requirements mapping."

-**[Show steering files]**

-"We used Kiro's steering system to maintain consistent architecture patterns across our Next.js webapp and Chrome extension."

-### Automated Development Workflow (2:00 - 2:30)

-**[Show Kiro hooks in action]**

-"But here's the real game-changer - Kiro hooks.
-Every time we save a file, Kiro automatically runs our tests and updates related components."

-**[Demonstrate a file save triggering automated actions]**

-"When I modify the Chrome extension manifest, Kiro automatically rebuilds the extension and updates our TypeScript types.
-This automation saved us hours of manual work."

-**[Show code generation examples]**

-"Kiro generated our entire Chrome extension architecture, React components, and API endpoints.
-What would take days of boilerplate coding happened in minutes."

-## Technical Stack Showcase (2:30 - 2:50)

-**[Screen: Show architecture diagram or code structure]**

-"The technical foundation is solid: Next.js 15 with React 18 for our webapp, Material UI for components, Chrome Extension Manifest V3 for browser integration, Supabase for data storage, and Clerk for authentication."

-**[Show webapp dashboard]**

-"Users get a beautiful dashboard to track their editing statistics and manage screenshots, all built with modern React patterns and TanStack Query for optimal performance."

-## Closing & Impact (2:50 - 3:00)

-**[Screen: Show multiple before/after website edits]**

-"Peekberry democratizes web design - no coding required.
-And Kiro made building it feel like having a senior developer pair programming with us 24/7."

-**[End screen with Peekberry logo and tagline]**

-"Peekberry: Edit any website, naturally.
-Built with Kiro: Develop any idea, rapidly."
+**[Demo: Select element, type command, show transformation]**

+"The extension captures screenshots, tracks your edits, and syncs everything to your personal dashboard.
+It's perfect for designers, developers, and content creators who need quick visual prototyping."

+## Kiro Development Showcase (0:45 - 1:45)

+**[Screen: Kiro interface with project files]**

+"Here's what makes this hackathon submission unique - we didn't just build a product, we showcased the future of AI-assisted development.
+Let me show you how Kiro became our coding partner."

+**[Screen: Show .kiro/specs/peekberry-mvp/ folder]**

+"We started with Kiro specs - structured requirements that break down complex features into actionable tasks.
+Look at this comprehensive implementation plan: 15 major tasks covering everything from Chrome extension architecture to Supabase database design."

+**[Screen: Show steering files in .kiro/steering/]**

+"Kiro's steering system maintained our coding standards automatically.
+These files contain our tech stack preferences, architectural patterns, and coding conventions.
+Every time Kiro generated code, it followed these rules consistently across our entire Next.js 15, React 18, and Material UI codebase."

+**[Screen: Show hooks configuration and execution]**

+"But the real game-changer was Kiro hooks.
+Watch this - every time we save a file, this hook automatically regenerates our database types from Supabase, rebuilds our Chrome extension, and runs our test suite.
+The hook that just triggered when we updated package.json?
+That's our entire CI/CD pipeline running locally, instantly."

+**[Screen: Show conversation history with code generation]**

+"Kiro generated our entire Chrome extension manifest, content scripts, background workers, and React components.
+Complex TypeScript interfaces, Zod validation schemas, API routes - all created through natural conversation.
+What traditionally takes weeks of research and debugging happened in hours."

+## Technical Architecture (1:45 - 2:15)

+**[Screen: Show project structure and database schema]**

+"The technical architecture demonstrates production-ready development: Next.js 15 with App Router, Chrome Extension Manifest V3, Supabase PostgreSQL with Row Level Security, Clerk authentication, and TanStack Query for state management.
+This isn't prototype code - it's deployment-ready."

+**[Screen: Show supabase/migrations/001_initial_schema.sql]**

+"Kiro designed our entire database schema with proper indexing, RLS policies, and atomic counter functions.
+Look at this migration file - comprehensive user statistics tracking, screenshot metadata, and secure storage policies.
+Kiro understood not just the code, but the security and performance implications."

+**[Screen: Show API routes and TypeScript types]**

+"The data flow spans from Chrome extension message passing to React Query mutations, all with end-to-end TypeScript safety.
+Kiro generated Zod schemas, API endpoints, and even the complex Chrome extension communication patterns that usually take days to debug."

+## Live Product Demo (2:15 - 2:45)

+**[Screen: Full product demonstration]**

+"Let's see it in action.
+I'll visit any website, activate Peekberry, select this header, and say 'make it purple with a shadow'.
+Instantly applied.
+Now I'll capture a screenshot and check my dashboard."

+**[Screen: Switch to webapp dashboard]**

+"The webapp shows my editing history, screenshot gallery, and usage statistics.
+Everything syncs seamlessly between the extension and web app."

+**[Demo: Show undo/redo, screenshot gallery]**

+"I can undo changes, browse my screenshot collection, and track my editing activity - all built with Kiro's assistance."

+## Closing Impact (2:45 - 3:00)

+**[Screen: Split view of Kiro IDE and Peekberry running]**

+"Peekberry proves that AI-assisted development isn't just about faster coding - it's about building better software.
+In 40 hours, we created a full-stack application with Chrome extension, authentication, database, and AI integration that would traditionally take a team weeks to build."

+**[Screen: Final product demonstration]**

+"But the real innovation isn't just Peekberry - it's demonstrating how developers and AI can collaborate to turn ambitious ideas into reality.
+Kiro didn't replace our creativity; it amplified it.
+The future of development is here, and it's collaborative, intelligent, and incredibly powerful."

 ---

-## Key Demo Tips
+## Demo Preparation Checklist

-### Technical Demonstrations
+### Technical Setup

+- [ ] Chrome browser with Peekberry extension installed
-- Have multiple websites ready for live editing demos
+- [ ] Test website ready for demonstration
-- Prepare fallback recordings in case of live demo issues
-- Show both simple edits (color changes) and complex ones (layout modifications)
-- Demonstrate error handling when AI can't process a command

-### Kiro Development Story

-- Screen record actual Kiro interactions during development
-- Show real steering files and how they guided development
-- Demonstrate a live hook execution if possible
+- [ ] Webapp dashboard logged in and populated with sample data
+- [ ] Kiro interface open with project files visible
+- [ ] Screen recording software configured

+### Key Demonstration Points

+- [ ] Element selection and highlighting
+- [ ] Natural language command processing
+- [ ] Real-time DOM manipulation
+- [ ] Screenshot capture functionality
+- [ ] Dashboard statistics and gallery
+- [ ] Undo/redo functionality
+- [ ] Kiro hooks automation
-- Highlight specific code generation examples
+- [ ] Code generation examples

+### Backup Scenarios

+- [ ] Pre-recorded clips for complex demonstrations
+- [ ] Static screenshots if live demo fails
+- [ ] Alternative websites for element selection
+- [ ] Sample commands that work reliably

 ### Timing Markers

+- **0:15** - Product hook complete
-- **0:20**: Start product demo
+- **0:45** - Basic demo finished
-- **1:30**: Transition to development story
+- **1:45** - Kiro development story complete
-- **2:30**: Technical stack overview
+- **2:15** - Technical overview done
+- **2:45** - Live demo finished
-- **2:50**: Strong closing
+- **3:00** - Strong closing delivered

-### Engagement Elements

-- Use dynamic transitions between screens
-- Show real websites (not just localhost)
-- Include brief moments of humor or surprise
-- End with a clear call-to-action or memorable tagline
+## Speaking Notes

+### Tone and Pace

+- Enthusiastic but professional
+- Clear, confident delivery
+- Pause for visual demonstrations
+- Emphasize the Kiro collaboration angle

-### Backup Plans
+### Key Messages

-- Have screenshots ready if live demo fails
-- Prepare multiple example websites
-- Record Kiro interactions beforehand as backup footage
-- Test all demo scenarios multiple times before recording
+1. **Product Innovation**: Peekberry solves real user problems with natural language website editing
+2. **Development Revolution**: Kiro enabled 40-hour full-stack development that traditionally takes weeks
+3. **Technical Excellence**: Production-ready code with proper architecture, security, and performance
+4. **AI Collaboration**: Demonstrates the future of human-AI development partnerships
+5. **Hackathon Impact**: Shows both innovative product and revolutionary development process